Triangular number: Other properties

-both of which can easily be established either by looking at dot patterns (see above) or with some simple algebra.
-The first formula are relevant to multiplication algorithm#Quarter square multiplication.
+both of which can be established either by looking at dot patterns (see above) or with some simple algebra.

 In 1796, Gauss discovered that every positive integer is representable as a sum of three triangular numbers, writing in his diary his famous words, "ΕΥΡΗΚΑ! num = Δ + Δ + Δ".
 The three triangular numbers are not necessarily distinct, or nonzero; for example 20 = 10 + 10 + 0.
 This is a special case of the Fermat polygonal number theorem.

 The largest triangular number of the form 2^{k} − 1 is 4095 (see Ramanujan–Nagell equation).

 Wacław Franciszek Sierpiński posed the question as to the existence of four distinct triangular numbers in geometric progression.
 It was conjectured by Polish mathematician Kazimierz Szymiczek to be impossible and was later proven by Fang and Chen in 2007.

 Formulas involving expressing an integer as the sum of triangular numbers are connected to theta functions, in particular the Ramanujan theta function.

 The number of line segments between closest pairs of dots in the triangle can be represented in terms of the number of dots or with a recurrence relation: